Danny-Devs/dannydevsV3/src/components/content/links.md

 [PWAbuilder Image Generator](https://www.pwabuilder.com/imageGenerator) creates app icon sets for mobile and Windows.
 Provide a 512x512 or larger square PNG and the Image Generator will spit out a zip file with complete icon sets of varying resolution for each chosen platform.

+## Libraries

+[Matter.js](https://brm.io/matter-js/docs/) is a popular, active, and mature 2D physics library.
+I did a lab on it that will provide a decent introduction [here](https://dannydevs.com/lab/lab005).
+2D physics is sort of like a web superpower.
+It's rare, cool, and effective when used well.

 ## Backend

 [json-server](https://www.npmjs.com/package/json-server) is a fake REST API server for testing and prototyping.
 Spin up the server in VSCode and voila! you can interact with it as though it were a public API--but the 'database' is simply a db.json file in your front end project's root directory!